 Next time, pick a different target to aim at.
 Or work on one side of the path you’ve created and see how much you can get done in that space.
 Maybe all your Send It Away Saturdays need to come from that spot from now on.

-Send It Away Saturday: each Saturday, look around and find one thing you can let go of.
+Each Saturday, look around and find one thing you can let go of.
 Just one and then you’re done.
 The whole idea started when I got fed up of the endless magazine covers and blog articles about decluttering and organizing your home in just 674 easy steps.

 I knew that was overwhelming and unrealistic but I also knew that most people could manage to find one thing a week to declutter without too much stress.